zer0def/nginxinc-kubernetes-ingress/docs/content/installation/using-gcp-marketplace-package.md

 This document will walk you through the steps needed to deploy and configure the NGINX Ingress Controller through the GCP Marketplace.

-## Product overview.
+## Product overview

 The F5 NGINX Ingress Controller is an implementation of a Kubernetes Ingress Controller for NGINX and NGINX Plus.

 Basic features include:

-* Host-based routing.
+- Host-based routing.
 For example, routing requests with the host header foo.example.com to one group of services and the host header bar.example.com to another group.
-* Path-based routing.
+- Path-based routing.
 For example, routing requests with the URI that starts with /serviceA to service A and requests with the URI that starts with /serviceB to service B.
-* TLS/SSL termination for each hostname, such as foo.example.com.
+- TLS/SSL termination for each hostname, such as foo.example.com.

 ## One-time setup